saltastroops/saao-shared-jenkins-library/README.md

 The `args` string passed to `dockerfile` adds a Docker volume for caching the installed Python libraries, significantly speeding up the pipeline execution time.
 Also, it makes sure that the script is run as the root user, avoiding permission issues.

-`saaoRunPythonTests` takes several arguments for configuring the paths to check.
+`runPythonTests` takes several arguments for configuring the paths to check.

 | Argument | Required? | Explanation                 | Example value      |
 |----------|-----------|-----------------------------|--------------------|